sysbiomics/minbreeze/README.md

 ## Why this and not QIIME2?
 QIIME2 does an excellent job in making everything into the pipeline (trackable process, parallel run), but the effort making everything accessable end up hidden all the process.
 Good for the beginner I guess, but it becomes a bit annoying when you want to tinker

 ## What does this do then?
-Certainly,
+16s ofcourse

 ## TODO
-1. Report with pdf
+1. Report read with each steps
-2. Beta distribution.
-  2.1 Unifrac?
-GUnifrac said in the manual
-3. Taxonomy classification
+2. Taxonomy classification
-  3.1 Check how naive-bayes match since I am not sure if there is a identity limit 3.2 Implement BLAST and Vsearch as an alternative way
+  2.1 Check how naive-bayes match since I am not sure if there is a identity limit 2.2 Implement BLAST and Vsearch as an alternative way
-4. Phylogenetic tree
+3. Phylogenetic tree
   4.1 https://github.com/qiime2/q2-fragment-insertion/blob/master/q2_fragment_insertion/_insertion.py
-5. Validation of result
+4. Validation of result
-  5.1 Internal checking with multiqc. (https://multiqc.info/docs/#custom-content)
+  4.1 Internal checking with multiqc. (https://multiqc.info/docs/#custom-content)
-  5.2 Final result checking with external data (avaialble or insilico generate)
+  4.2 Final result checking with external data (avaialble or insilico generate)

 ## TODO [Far away, in the distance future]
 1. Implement alpha/beta with skbio instead (look at the QIIME2)